 Procurement

 7.12 If the applicant issuer is a state-owned entity or municipality and has a policy dealing with procurement of services and/or products, this policy must be current and published on the issuer’s website.
+If the applicant issuer does not have a policy, details must be included explaining the statutory and/or regulatory framework the applicant issuer is subjected to as justification for not having a separate policy.

 7.13 A current register of procurement of services and/or products representing 10% or more of the annual procurement spend of the applicant issuer must be maintained by the applicant issuer and must be made available on the website of the applicant issuer when the applicant issuer publishes its annual financial statements.
 The register must disclose at least the following: